ZcashFoundation/frost/rfcs/0001-messages.md

   - Lenght must be at least `MIN_SIGNERS` (`2` signers).
 - `signing_commitments`:
     - Length must be less than or equal to `MAX_SIGNER_PARTICIPANT_ID`.
     - Signing packages that contain duplicate `ParticipantId`s are invalid.
-This is implicit in the use of `HashMap`.
+This is implicit in the use of `BTreeMap`.
+    - Signing packages must serialize in ascending numeric `ParticipantId` order.
+This is the order of `BTreeMap.iter`.
     - Length must be at least `MIN_THRESHOLD` (`2` required signers).
 - `message`: signed messages have a protocol-specific length limit.
 For Zcash, that limit is the maximum network protocol message length: `2^21` bytes (2 MB).